 No surprise here that Peninsula State Park took the top spot.

-With nearly 500 campsites, 14 miles of hiking trails, great biking, and a wonderful beach and playground area, this park has everything you can ask for.
+This park has everything you can ask for with nearly 500 campsites, 14 miles of hiking trails, great biking, and a wonderful beach and playground area.

 “Peninsula is our favorite for the great campgrounds, trails, sunset spots, and beach!
 The Eagle Trail is our favorite hike in the state!”– Katie Franecki – Member of Wisconsin State Park Facebook Group

-What sets Peninsula State Park apart from its fellow state parks is its incredible shoreline along Green Bay.
+Its incredible shoreline along Green Bay sets Peninsula State Park apart from its fellow state parks.

 Its location in the Door County Peninsula is also a huge draw for the park.
 Situated in Fish Creek, WI, about halfway up the peninsula, Peninsula State Park is the perfect basecamp for exploring Door County.